balachandana/docs/local.md

 ### Download some Common Reference Libraries and Web.config from the production server.
 :exclamation: Make sure you change Database connection string in Web.config to local database.

+You will need both Web.config from solution directory and Views folder.

+> "The name 'ViewBag' does not exist in the current context"

+This error occurs for missing web.config from Views folder.